Kärcher High-pressure cleaner HDS 13/20-4 S

 High efficiencyIn eco!efficiency mode, the machine operates in the most economical temperature range (60 °C) – with full water flow.
 The burner cycles are optimised to reduce fuel consumption by 20% compared to full load operation.

-ReliabilityThe Soft Damping System (SDS) compensates for vibrations and pressure peaks in the high-pressure system.
-Large, easy-to-reach water fine filter for protecting the pump against dirt particles in the water.
-Machine operating data about duration of use and required service intervals can be retrieved.

-Maximum efficiencyProven and highly efficient burner technology.
+Maximum efficiencyHighly efficient, tried-and-tested "Made in Germany" burner technology.
 4-pole electric motor with 3-piston axial pump.
 Water-cooled motor for a high performance and long service life.

 Detergent dosing unit